IGNF/las-digital-models/README.md

 ## Filter

-To filter a pointcloud in order to keep only the desired classes using `ign-pdal-tools`:
+To filter a point cloud in order to keep only the desired classes using `ign-pdal-tools`:

 ```bash
 python -m produit_derive_lidar.filter_one_tile \